-Our introductory certification, TLA Foundations, requires people to take 2-4 classes (depending on whether they attend the annual conference).
-For people counting a class as part of fulfilling their certification requirements, teachers must assess whether students have completed at least 80% of the assignments (we have an easy way to do this that requires minimal work).
+Our introductory certificate, TLA Foundations, requires people to take 2-4 classes (depending on whether they attend the annual conference).
+For people counting a class as part of fulfilling their certificate requirements, teachers must assess whether students have completed at least 80% of the assignments (we have an easy way to do this that requires minimal work).

-Marketing: If you want to teach for us, you need to participate strongly in helping market your class.
-We meet you half-way: we will promote your class through Mailchimp emailings, our newsletter, our website and facebook page, and we’ll even meet with you to brainstorm ways you can reach your audience.
-But what we’ve found is that successful classes always have one major thing in common: the teacher is cultivating a solid following through regular outreach (via facebook, website, twitter, other social media, in-person presentations, word-of-mouth, etc.).
-We require a marketing plan in which you can list your ideas for getting started on outreach.
-We also find that teachers who teach successful classes often then get a following among our people for future classes.
+If you want to teach for us, you need to participate strongly in helping market your class.
+We meet you half-way: we will promote your class through emailings, our newsletter, our website and social media, and we’ll even meet with you to brainstorm ways you can reach your audience.
+We’ve found that successful classes always have one major thing in common: the teacher is cultivating a solid following through regular outreach (via social media, newsletters, in-person presentations, word-of-mouth, etc.).
+As part of the application process, we require a preliminary marketing plan where you can list your outreach ideas.
+We find that teachers who teach successful classes often acquire a TLA Network following for future classes.

-Please submit this form, Teach for the TLA Network, and email your resume or CV (no more than 4 pages) to email@example.com.We review classes three times each year: please submit your application to teach for TLAN by 9/15/16 for Jan. - April 2017 classes.
-Applications will be due 1/15/16 for May - August classes.
-Applications are due 5/15/16 for Sept. - Dec. classes.
-The form will include areas for:
+Please submit this form, Teach for the TLA Network.
+Make sure you let us know you have applied, and email your resume or CV (no more than 4 pages) to email@example.com.
+The online form will include areas for:

 Please do not hesitate to contact us with questions at firstname.lastname@example.org.
 We look forward to hearing from you!